-RJF's basis of consolidation for both financial and regulatory reporting purposes is in accordance with U.S. Generally Accepted Accounting Principles ("GAAP") and include the accounts of RJF and its majority-owned subsidiaries.
-All material intercompany transactions and balances have been eliminated in consolidation.
-For further information regarding our principles of consolidation, see Note 1 - Organization and Basis of Presentation of our Q2 2023 Form 10-Q and 2022 Form 10-K and any additional relevant references provided in the Road Map on page 3 of this report.
+RJF's basis of consolidation for both financial and regulatory reporting purposes is in accordance with U.S. Generally Accepted Accounting Principles ("GAAP") and include the accounts of RJF and its consolidated subsidiaries that are generally controlled through a majority voting interest.
+All material intercompany balances and transactions have been eliminated in consolidation.
+For further information regarding our principles of consolidation, see Note 1 - Organization and Basis of Presentation of our Q1 2024 Form 10-Q and 2023 Form 10-K and any additional relevant references provided in the Road Map on page 3 of this report.